Improving traffic flow and traffic congestion

 Improving traffic flow takes some of the headache out of local journeys and contributes to better road safety.

 Between 2017 and 2022, Somerset Conservatives filled 100,000 potholes and started an ambitious road improvement programme.
 Now we want to see an increase in road safety and proper investment in our rural buses.
-We believe that this is possible without a drastic rise in Council Tax.
+We believe that this is possible without increasing Council Tax.

 You may also be interested in